y-sunflower/snaplot/README.md

 # `snaplot`: record your plot process

-`snaplot` is here to help your record your (matplotlib) plotting process, without having to think about it, and do things like:
+`snaplot` is a **Python package** here to help your **record your plotting process**, without having to think about it, and do things like:

 ![](docs/example.gif)

+It's highly inspired by [{camcorder}](https://github.com/thebioengineer/camcorder), an R package that does pretty much the same thing.
+If you're an R user, check it out.

+<br><br>

 ## Why

 By nature, data visualization is an **iterative process**: no one creates the final, perfectly polished version of a graph on the first try.
 It always takes plenty of **trial and error**.

-And interestingly, visualizing this process can be quite insightful.
-That's where snaplot comes in.
+Interestingly, visualizing this process can be quite insightful.
+That's where `snaplot` comes in.

 <br><br>